 St. Louis University

 St. Louis University was founded in 1818.
 The school offers more than 190 undergraduate and graduate degree programs, including programs in health information technology and health informatics.
 Both of these programs are approved by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).

 Bachelor of Science in Health Information Management

 St. Louis University offers a bachelor's degree program for students interested in working as medical coders or health information technicians.
-The program has been offered since 1936 and is the oldest health information program offered by a university in the United States.
-Courses cover health informatics, medical coding, legal aspects of health information technology and fundamentals of clinical medicine.
-Students who are interested in advanced study have the option of completing a five-year program that results in both a bachelor's degree in health information management and a master's degree in health administration.
-The program also has a 100% job placement rate within three months of graduation.
+Courses cover health informatics, medical coding, legal aspects of health information technology and the fundamentals of clinical medicine.
+Students who are already in the possession of a bachelor's degree can enroll in an accelerated degree program.

 Master of Science in Health Informatics

 Students who are in search of advanced courses in health information technology may want to look into St. Louis University's health informatics program.
 This master's degree curriculum is designed for aspiring executives and managers in health information technology.
 Students can pursue this degree as full-time or part-time students and some courses are available online.
 Courses cover health care organizations, informatics foundations and clinical decision making.

 St. Charles Community College offers certificate and degree programs in a variety of career and technical fields, including the arts, science and business.
 The college also offers career training in a variety of allied health fields, including practical nursing, occupational therapy assistance and health information management.